III.D. Policy Relating to Copyrights and Commitment of Effort for Faculty

 B.3 The University will have the authority to waive the "work for hire" claim where it judges that doing so is in the interest of the University.

 C. Exceptions to this policy arise when the faculty create works that make substantial use of the services of University non-faculty employees or University resources.
 When such support is provided the works produced shall belong to the University unless there is explicit agreement otherwise.
 The faculty member(s) and the units providing such support shall agree in writing on the ownership of such works prior to the provision of the support.
 Notwithstanding the above, the faculty member(s) may subsequently petition the University to waive its ownership.
-The determining official for this action is the Provost, or at the Provost's designation, the dean of the school in which the faculty member has his/her (their) primary appointment(s); or the Provost in the case where a dean is the creator.
+The determining official for this action is the Provost, or at the Provost's designation, the dean of the school in which the faculty member has their primary appointment(s); or the Provost in the case where a dean is the creator.
 In the event of subsequent disagreement over the use of University resources in the creation of a work, the case shall be referred to the committee noted in 4.B.

-C.1 The reference to "substantial use of the services of University non-faculty employees or University resources" means the use of University funds, facilities, equipment, or other resources significantly in excess of the norm for educational and research purposes in the department or school in which the creator(s) hold his or her (their) primary appointment(s).
+C.1 The reference to "substantial use of the services of University non-faculty employees or University resources" means the use of University funds, facilities, equipment, or other resources significantly in excess of the norm for educational and research purposes in the department or school in which the creator(s) hold their primary appointment(s).
 Academic year salary, office, usual library resources, usual secretarial and administrative staff resources or usual computer equipment, among other things, are not regarded as constituting "substantial use of services of University non-faculty employees or University resources."
 Any question about what constitutes substantial resources should be referred to the committee noted in 4.B.

 C.2 Net revenues realized from the commercialization of such works will be distributed as in A.2.